cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/docusign-access.md

 ---
-updated: 2021-09-27
-category: 🔐 Zero Trust
-pcx_content_type: tutorial
+pcx_content_type: how-to
-title: Protecting DocuSign with Access for SaaS
+title: DocuSign
 ---

 # Protecting DocuSign with Access for SaaS

 This guide covers how to protect your DocuSign account with Access for SaaS.

-## Pre-Requisites:
+## Prerequisites

 - Access for SaaS requires that you have Single Sign-On available in your DocuSign plan.
 - A domain you own.
 - See DocuSign’s [checklist](https://support.docusign.com/en/guides/org-admin-guide-single-sign-on-overview) for additional requirements.
 - A [SAML IdP](/cloudflare-one/identity/idp-integration/generic-saml/) configured with SAML Attributes configured.

-**Time to complete:** 10 minutes

-## Create the Access for SaaS application
+## 1. Create the Access for SaaS application

 1. In Zero Trust, go to **Access** > **Applications**.